14 Freelancer Jobs and How to Get Started

 Freelancing as a social media manager typically entails the management of brands, products, companies, or other clients through social media marketing.
 As a social media specialist, you’ll work closely with clients to help them build and promote their brand across various social media platforms, whether it’s Instagram, X (formerly Twitter), or TikTok.

-Working as a virtual assistant can mean a variety of things, but essentially a virtual assistant works to support a client or business from a home office.
+Working as a virtual assistant can mean various things, but essentially, a virtual assistant works to support a client or business from a home office.
 As a virtual assistant, you might manage social media or email accounts, schedule appointments, book travel accommodations, or aid in digital marketing.
-Some freelance assistants choose to specialize in marketing or social media management while others work with the full scope of tasks.
+Some freelance assistants choose to specialize in marketing or social media management, while others work with the full scope of tasks.

-Freelancing as a web developer is a great way to use your coding and computer skills to build a career or make some money on the side.
+Freelancing as a web developer is a great way to use your programming and computer skills to build a career with more flexibility.
 Web developers are typically tasked with the creation, improvement, or management of websites to streamline business success.
 To be a successful web developer, you should be proficient in things like coding, programming, and graphic design.
 These skills will help you help your clients bring their goals and ideas to life.

 Average annual US salary: $54,142